nakamurau1/code-to-clipboard/README.md

 - Copy code from all open text file tabs to the clipboard
 - Copy code from a selected directory to the clipboard, including the directory structure
 - Respects `.gitignore` files and excludes ignored files from the copied code
+- Outputs the copied code in a well-structured format with headers for easy readability

 ## Usage